jjloomis/adobe-audition-basic-audio-editing/GLOSSARY.md

 Project file \(SESX\) and editing interface used when arranging the order and cadence of sound bite WAV files.

+## Pad

+Additional audio at the beginning and end of a sound bite.
+Useful for editing purposes.

 ## PKF

 Peak files that help display waveforms.
 Ignore these files.